Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 - COVID-19 Testing: Prior to attending each day of our event, we will require that all attendees take a provided at-home COVID-19 test confirming their negative status.

 - Masking: Given the size of the event, masking may be required and will be determined closer to the event.
-With much of the programming indoors we support the use of a mask for part/all of the event while not eating and drinking, and will provide N95 and KN95 masks to any attendee that would like them.
+With much of the programming indoors we support the use of a mask for part/all of the event while not eating and drinking, and will provide N95/KN95/FFP2 masks to any attendee that would like them.

 We will be closely monitoring the situation and following the guidelines of the UK government and [the procedures of the University of Cambridge](https://www.cam.ac.uk/coronavirus) at the time of the summer school.